PMP ITTO Complete Guide (Inputs, Tools, Techniques & Outputs)

 Why are there so many ITTO?

-There are 47 Project Management processes, each of them have ITTO.
-The number associated with each is proportional to the prerequisites (Inputs) necessary to start the process, the type(s) and level of effort necessary to do the process (Tools and Techniques), and the one or more things you produce from the process (Outputs).
+There are many Project Management processes, and each of them have ITTO.
+The number of ITTOs associated with each process is proportional to the prerequisites (Inputs) necessary to start the process, the type(s) and level of effort necessary to do the process (Tools and Techniques), and the one or more things you produce from the process (Outputs).

 Are each Project Management process's ITTO unique?

 Some are; but, most aren't.
 By this I mean that there are some ITTO that show up only once (or even a handful of times).
 However, the majority of ITTO show up over and over – this is discussed in more detail below.
-Therefore, the number of ITTO you need to learn is actually a much less than it appears at first blush.
+Therefore, the number of ITTO you need to learn is actually far fewer than it first appears.

 Many ITTO look familiar, where have I seen them before?